 Other ideas: a jazz trio, bluegrass group, or even a barbershop quartet.
 The point is, just make sure your guests aren’t noshing in silence.

 Musical Note: Look to your love story when deciding on specialty music.
 Hire a brass quintet if you met in the marching band.
 Go for an accordion player if you took an unforgettable trip to Paris together.
 Or get a steel drummer in honor of your planned Caribbean honeymoon.

 Make Sure There’s Enough Space On The Dance Floor

 Small dance floors are too cramped and big ones make people too self-conscious.

-A good rule of thumb: There should be at least three square feet of dance floor space for every two guests.
-So, if you have 150 guests, you would need a 15′ x 15′ dance floor; 200 guests would be about an 18′ x 18′ area; 400 guests call for about 25′ x 25′ of space.
+A good rule of thumb: There should be at least three-square feet of dance floor space for every two guests.
+So, if you have 150 guests, you will need a 15′ x 15′ dance floor; 200 guests would be about an 18′ x 18′ area; 400 guests call for about 25′ x 25′ of space.

 Ask your reception site about adding on extra flooring if the standard seems too small (you party animal, you).